-How to Protect Your Vehicle’s Fuel Economy in Winter
+How to Preserve Your Vehicle’s Fuel Efficiency in Winter

 To combat the stress of cold temperatures, your car has to work harder by demanding more power for its systems, which drains fuel from the tank at a quicker rate.
 Short of moving to a warmer climate, there are ways to help safeguard your car’s fuel tank this winter.